-I have a beautiful daughter, Ruby, a soon-to-be husband, Mark, 2 donkeys, Charley and Rescue, 3 goats, Stella, Frodo, and Hiccup, and a cat, Max.
-When I’m not running or thinking about running or sleeping from running or talking about running, I am coaching, hanging out with Mark, practicing flute, or putts-ing about on my little hobby farm.
+I have a beautiful daughter, Ruby, 2 donkeys, Charley and Rescue, 3 goats, Annie, Frodo, and Ellie, and 8 chickens – Kimberly, Laura, Stephanie, Jennifer, Aurora, Maddie, Sally, and Sara.
+When I’m not running or thinking about running or sleeping from running or talking about running, I am coaching, hanging out with my running tribe, practicing flute, or putts-ing about on my little hobby farm.